photonstorm/phaser3-docs/README.md

 `app/Http/Controllers/Docs/ApiPhaserController` = handles controller routing

-`PhaserVersionCheckMiddleware` = This middlewre help to know if the route has the correct version (if we have this version inside database)
+`Docs/PhaserVersionCheckMiddleware` = This middlewre help to know if the route has the correct version (if we have this version inside database)